kumahq/kuma-website/docs/docs/dev/explore/dpp-on-kubernetes.md

 ::: warning
 Using `*` to directly access every service is a resource intensive operation, so we must use it carefully.
 :::

+## Lifecycle

+### Creation

+On Kubernetes, `Dataplane` resource is automatically created by kuma-cp.
+For each Pod with sidecar-injection label a new `Dataplane` resource will be created.

+### Deletion

+When a Pod is deleted its matching `Dataplane` resource is deleted as well.
+This is possible thanks to the [owner reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) set on the `Dataplane` resource.